tarantool/doc/doc/book/replication/repl_sync.rst

 Synchronous transactions work only for master-slave topology.
 You can have multiple replicas, anonymous replicas, but only one node can make synchronous transactions.

 Anonymous replicas participate in the quorum.
-This will change: it won't be possible for a synchronous transaction to gather quorum using anonymous replicas in future.
+However, this will change: it won't be possible for a synchronous transaction to gather quorum using anonymous replicas in the future.

 --------------------------------------------------------------------------------
 Leader election
 --------------------------------------------------------------------------------

-Starting from the version :doc:`2.6.1 </release/2.6.1>`,
+Starting from version :doc:`2.6.1 </release/2.6.1>`,
 Tarantool has the built-in functionality managing automated leader election in a replica set.
 For more information, refer to the :ref:`corresponding chapter <repl_leader_elect>`.